tom-010/configurable_gerrit/README.md

 Then Go to `Repositories` > `All Projects` > `Browse`, select the last commit, open project.config and use that.

+## Plugins

+Download the (.jar) plugins from [gerritforge](https://gerrit-ci.gerritforge.com/) and place them into `conf/gerrit/plugins` (which is mounted in the `docker-compose.yml`).
+They will be loaded on container-startup.

+If you don't want to stop the container after adding a plugin, you can also do
+1. `docker exec -it configurable_gerrit_review_1 /bin/bash`
+2. `ln -s /plugins/* /var/gerrit/plugins/ 2> /dev/null || true` (see `entrypoint-override.sh`)

+As soon as a plugin is added, it will update automatically, if you override it.

 ## Thank you

 * https://github.com/openfrontier/docker-gerrit